SebWysz/Sports-Betting-Strategies/README.md

 ### No Sweat
 A no-sweat bet is one that if the bet loses, you get a portion (usually 100%) of your bet back as a bonus bet.
 This can be leveraged to make some money.

-Let's use the same lines of +300 and -350, and say the no-sweat bet is for $50.
+Let's use the same lines of +300 and -350, and say the no-sweat bet is for a maximum of $50.
 Similar rules apply, but now we factor in the bonus bet money we get if that line loses, simplified to 70% of the bonus bet amount.

 So if no-sweat line wins, it earns